|Canadian Firearms Safety Course (CFSC/CRFSC)||Croatian Cultural Center||Firearms Safety||13100|

 - Official RCMP CFSC/CRFSC course manual (free pdf).

-Students registering for the Canadian Firearms Safety Course have the option to add on the Online Theory for an additional $20 ($39 in savings!) to their classroom booking.
+- Students registering for this course have the option to add on the Online Theory course for an additional $20 ($39 in savings!).

 Silvercore is approved and recognized by Employment and Social Development Canada (ESDC)